-Browser support for CSS lags behind the development of CSS.
-Internet Explorer, which has an absolute market share, has only completed full support for CSS 2.1 until its 8th version released not long ago.
-The latest progress in CSS is The development of the CSS 3 specification is already more than half done.
+The browser's support for CSS lags behind the development of CSS.
+For Internet Explorer, which has an absolute market share, it has just completed the full support for CSS 2.1 until its release not long ago, and the latest developments in CSS are The formulation of CSS 3 specifications has been done more than half.
 But this does not prevent us from using new technologies in CSS.
-Although we can't apply them as we like using general techniques in CSS, we can achieve more vivid effects in specific browsers.
-Using these new technologies in appropriate places will not only allow you to stand at the forefront of CSS technology, but also make your works feel refreshing.
+While we can't apply them as freely as we use common technologies in CSS, we can achieve more vivid results in a specific browser.
+Using these new technologies in the right places will not only allow you to stand at the forefront of CSS technology, but also make your works feel refreshed.
+New CSS technology: Don't expect to get support from all browsers In line 1, we can set the height of all forms with value attributes to 25px; let the links to a specific website be displayed in red text.
+But doing this in Internet Explorer 6 is completely ineffective because this "new CSS technology" is not supported.
+However, this new technology is not supported even in Internet Explorer 8.
+Currently, it is only supported in Firefox, Safari, and Chrome, and this support is not fully supported.
+In Firefox, -moz-radius, Safari and Chrome use -wekit- radius.

-Microsoft has announced the support for CSS in various browser versions of Internet Explorer 5.5 to 8.0.
-In this list, we can see that full support for CSS 2.1 was not completed until Internet Explorer 8.0, and it can only be used in Internet Explorer 7.0.
-Attribute selectors in CSS 2.1, although this CSS technology is very useful.
-This means that you have to give up using this technology out of consideration for Internet Explorer 6.x users who still account for more than 40% of the market.
+Microsoft has announced the support level of CSS for each version of browser in Internet Explorer 5.5 to 8.0.
+In this list, we can see that the complete support for CSS 2.1 was not completed until Internet Explorer 8.0 and can not be used in Internet Explorer 7.0.
+The attribute selector in CSS 2.1, although this CSS technique is very useful.
+This means that you have to give up using this technology for Internet Explorer 6.x users, which currently still account for more than 40% of the market.
 For example:

 [value] { height:25px}